complemento/docker.otrs_easy/README.md

 What's OTRS?
 ------------

-OTRS is the world most popular Service Desk software, delivered by OTRS Group and a large opensource community.
+OTRS is the world most popular Service Desk software, delivered by OTRS Group and a large open source community.
 You can check more information and all OTRS Group Services in their web site: http://www.otrs.com

-This Docker image are maintained by Complemento, a Brazilian company dedicate to delivery ITSM with open source software.
+This Docker image is maintained by Complemento, a Brazilian company dedicate to delivery ITSM with open source software.
 We develop many Free and Enterprise AddOns for OTRS.
 You can check our website for more information: http://www.complemento.net.br

 About this Image
 ----------------
-This image aims to be a very easy way to get OTRS working, in a seconds.
+This image aims to be a very easy way to get OTRS running, in a few seconds (ok, maybe minutes =D).
 It includes all dependencies, Apache webserver and Mysql Server as well.
-It's indicated mainly for testing and educational purpose, since the idea behind Docker is to split all the components in several containers (Web server, Database etc).
+It's indicated mainly for testing and educational purpose, since the idea behind Docker is to split all the components in several containers (Web server, Database etc), but it's ok if you have a small company with a few tickets per day.

-If you are planning to use OTRS running on Docker in a production environment, then you should check the option bellow, that includes only the application in a container: https://hub.docker.com/r/ligero/otrs/
+If you are planning to use OTRS running on Docker in a medium/large production environment, then you should check the option bellow, that includes only the application in a container: https://hub.docker.com/r/ligero/otrs/

+Current OTRS Version: 6.0.1

 How to Run it
 -------------

- 1. Install a docker server.
+ 1. Install Docker.
 You can download Docker Community Edition from this link:

 	https://www.docker.com/community-edition#/download

  2. Run the following command:

-`docker run -ti --name easy_otrs -v otrs_mysql:/var/lib/mysql -v otrs_app:/opt/otrs -p 80:80 ligero/easy_otrs`
+`docker run -ti --name easy_otrs -v otrs_mysql:/var/lib/mysql -v otrs_app:/opt/otrs -p 80:80 ligero/easy_otrs:6.0.1`

 The container will start to load and when see the following lines, you will be able to access OTRS (the time should be different of course):